tiiuae/sbomnix/README.md

 identify the nixpkgs source that produced it. `--exclude-meta` disables metadata enrichment.

+When nixpkgs metadata is available, `sbomnix` prefers exact CPE identifiers from nixpkgs metadata and falls back to heuristic CPE matching only when no exact nixpkgs CPE is present. `--exclude-cpe-matching` disables only the heuristic fallback, while `--exclude-meta` disables nixpkgs metadata entirely, including metadata-derived CPEs.
+Using both flags results in no CPE output.
+Store-path targets have no nixpkgs metadata source, so `--exclude-cpe-matching` usually removes all CPEs for store-path targets.

 CycloneDX and SPDX outputs record the selected metadata source in document metadata, including fields such as `nixpkgs:metadata_source_method`, `nixpkgs:path`, `nixpkgs:rev`, `nixpkgs:flakeref`, `nixpkgs:version`, and